Mobile phone stipends have become increasingly common over the as organizations began adopting "Bring Your Own Device (BYOD)" policies.

 11. Strava

-The Strava workforce is eligible for a $1,000 annual gear stipend but must claim reimbursements for mobile phone expenses and gym memberships.
+The Strava workforce is eligible for a $1,000 annual gear stipend, but claim reimbursements must be for mobile phone expenses and gym memberships.

 Ready to set up a cell phone stipend?